1f349/handshake/README.md

-# PQC Handshake
+# Handshake

-Provides a protocol and net implementation to use post quantum cryptographic functions to prove ownership of keys and share a session key.
+Provides a protocol and net implementation to use key encapsulation and signature functions to prove ownership of keys and share a session key.
 The architecture of the library allows for the use of the use of any compatible algorithms for key encapsulation, HMAC, hashing and signing.
 This can even include providing a capabilities packet for negotiating those aforementioned algorithms (Hence ID 0 has been reserved for this).
 Any ID 0 packets will be incompatible with the current implementation as payload length is not explicitly stored.
+Fragmentation is supported with up to 255 fragments per packet, however automatic requesting of missing fragments is not yet supported by the protocol.

+This library provides an RSA KEM scheme and RSA Sig Scheme wrapping ``crypto/rsa`` from the go standard library

+Post quantum cryptography is supported by the library through wrappers around the [github.com/cloudflare/circl](https://github.com/cloudflare/circl) package, provided by [github.com/1f349/pqc-handshake](https://github.com/1f349/pqc-handshake) .

 Proving key ownership is as simple as sending the encapsulated symmetric key to the other node, with a HMAC of the previous packet bytes